wbteng9526/wenbin-teng/README.md

 ## Recent News

 - Oct.
-2021: Our paper on Unimodal Face Classification with Multimodal Training is accepted by FG 2021
+2021: Our paper on Unimodal Face Classification with Multimodal Training is accepted by _IEEE International Conference On Automatic Face and Gesture Recognition 2021_

 ## Research